White Revolution: Results

 There was a minor industrial revolution during this period of reform.
 Port facilities were improved, the Trans-Iranian Railway was expanded, and the main roads connecting Tehran and provincial capitals were asphalted.
 Many small factories opened up specializing in clothing, food processing, cement, tiles, paper, and home appliances.
 Larger factories for textiles, machine tools, and car assembly were also opened.
 Educational institutions also grew after the launching of the White Revolution.
 Enrollment in kindergarten increased from 13,300 to 221,990, elementary schools from 1,640,000 to 4,080,000, secondary schools from 370,000 to 741,000 and colleges from 24,885 to 145,210.
-Not only were new schools opening, but they were also instituting new educational policies designed to undercut clerical control over education and religious education.
+The new schools instituted educational policies designed to undercut clerical control over education and religious education.
 The Literacy Corps also helped raise the literacy rate from 26 to 42 percent.
 The White Revolution also included certain reforms of women's rights.
 Women gained the right to vote, to run for elected office and to serve as lawyers and later judges.
 The marriageable age for women was also raised to fifteen.

 Iran experienced explosive economic expansion with an annual economic growth rate averaging at 9.8%.
 There was a substantial rise in the Iranian middle class with over one million families becoming small business owners and an estimated 700,000 salaried professionals.
 The large economic growth was later used to fund arms built up by the Shah who spent billions on purchasing foreign weapons establishing Iran as a geopolitical power.
 The history of the Persian empire was taught as means to make people feel part of Iran.
-In the textbook for the third year of high school, for instance, the interference of the Zoroastrian clergy in politics caused the defeat of the Sasanian empire by the Muslim armies.
+In the textbook for the third year of high school, for instance, it states that the interference of the Zoroastrian clergy in politics caused the defeat of the Sasanian empire by the Muslim armies.
 Therefore, religious interference in political affairs was taught to be extremely dangerous.

 Economically, the White Revolution was very successful.
 The White Revolution successfully redistributed land to approximately 2.5 million families, established literacy and health corps targeting Iran's rural areas, and resulted in a slew of social and legal reform.
 In the decades following the revolution, per capita income for Iranians skyrocketed.
 The rapid rise in Iran's revenues paved the way for increased state spending used to fund major industrial development projects in Iran.